PriscilaMonteiro/web-module-challenge-scope-and-closure/README.md

 dansRoll();
 ```

 a.
 Where is closure used in this code?
 How can you tell?
+It is when the inner function access the parameter name.
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+ Everytime  you call function the dice rolls randomly generating a new number between 1 and 6.
 c.
-What is the lexical scope of `newRoll`?
+What is the lexical scope of `newRoll`? lexical scope === belonging (where was I created)

 ### Task 3 - Stretch Goals